MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 - Edge functions must use Deno/TypeScript
 - Must follow existing RLS patterns from other tables

-ACCEPTANCE CRITERIA:
+ACCEPTANCE CRITERIA (tell me how to check each one):
-✓ All 3 new tables created with proper columns
+✓ All 5 new tables created with proper columns
 ✓ RLS policies allow users to see own data, admins see all ✓ Audit trail automatically logs changes
 ✓ GDPR export returns complete user data as JSON
 ✓ GDPR delete anonymizes data properly
 ✓ Content moderation flags inappropriate content
 ✓ Favorites and support_tickets have RLS

+HOW TO HELP ME:
+1. Create the SQL file - I will copy it to Supabase Dashboard
+2. Create the Edge Function files - I will deploy them
+3. Tell me EXACTLY what to click and where in simple steps
+4. Check your work using MCP queries after I apply changes
 ```

 ### **Sprint 1.2: Video Profiles & Quick Wins**